Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

-\textbf{\emph{Switching Strategy}} A directed idea is to switch pairs of matched nodes in a greedy way.
-For each matched nodes pair, if switching them will lower the energy of $B_l$, it should be kept switched; if the switching does not change or increase the energy, this pair of nodes should be switched back.
-The specific procedure could be presented as:
+A directed idea is to switch pairs of matched nodes in a greedy way.
+For each matched nodes pair, if switching them will lower the coverage of $G_l$, this switching should be kept; if the switching does not change or increase the coverage, this pair of nodes should be switched back.
+The detailed procedure is presented in Algorithm \ref{strategy1}, \textbf{Strategy 1}.